WHAT IS MINIATURE ART ?

 Over the centuries Miniature Art has evolved to encompass changing trends and ideas; today many different mediums and surfaces are used for a wide variety of subject matter by artists all over the globe.
 The word 'miniature' has passed into common usage as a direct result of those early paintings to describe something scaled down but 'perfectly formed'.

 Miniatures remained hugely popular until the arrival of photography, after which time the formation of several key societies helped to preserve traditions as well as encouraging new artists into the field.
+A strong revival of interest over the last thirty years has led to an increasing number of gallery shows and collectors, as well as a wider appreciation of the genre.

 'The Ross Fountain' miniature painting by Tracy Hall